gmbows/WikiBot/README.md

 ## Commands

 #### Search
 `!search frogs`: Display a list of the top 5 or fewer results for the query `frogs` in the Wikipedia search API.
-IF there is only one result, WikiBot will display the overview for this article unless additional arguments are present.
+If there is only one result, WikiBot will display the overview for this article unless additional arguments are present.

 #### Getpage
-`!getpage "richard stallman"`: Display an overview of the article [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman), unless additional arguments are present.
+`!getpage "richard stallman"`: Display an overview of the article [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) unless additional arguments are present.

 #### Random
 `!random`: Display the overview of a [random Wikipedia article](https://en.wikipedia.org/wiki/Special:Random) unless additional arguments are present.